Part-time courses – an affordable alternative to full-time study

-This equates to a £4,725 saving over the duration of the course compared with the full-time equivalent.
+This equates to an estimated £6,550 saving over the duration of the course compared with the full-time equivalent.

 Financial support for part-time students

 It is important to note that no UK first degree student will have to pay fees up front.
-Part-time students can still access tuition fee loans to cover the full cost of tuition fees, but are not eligible for Newman’s scholarship programmes.
-Part-time students in receipt of benefits can continue to receive some benefits whilst studying part-time.
+Part-time students can access tuition fee loans to cover the full cost of tuition fees.
+Part-time students in receipt of benefits may be able to continue to receive some benefits whilst studying part-time.

-The Government has confirmed that maintenance loans for part-time undergraduate students will be introduced from 2018.
-Maintenance loans are loans which help pay for students' living costs, eg, food, books, accommodation and travel.
+The Government has confirmed that maintenance loans for some part-time undergraduate courses will be introduced from 2018, please check with the GOV.UK website for up-to-date information and to confirm if a course is eligible for such a loan.
+Maintenance loans are loans which help pay for students’ living costs, eg, food, books, accommodation and travel.
 Students can apply for student finance via the GOV.UK website.

 Additional information can be found at UCAS.com